KevinCain90/github-repos-spa/README.md

 **Packages used:**

-- Axios
+- Axios (to fetch the data required to display to the user)
-- Tailwind
+- Tailwind (to style my UI)
-- React-modal
+- React-modal (to display the readme information)
-- React-Markdown
+- React-Markdown (to get the readme data in a more readable format)
-- React-icons
+- React-icons (to indicate what information the user was seeing)

 **Running the app**